adioshun/gitBook_DeepDrive/paper2017-voxelnet.md

 		- ReLU layer sequentially.

-- The convolutional middle layers aggregate voxel-wise features within a progressively expanding receptive field, adding more context to the shape description.
+- The convolutional middle layers aggregate **voxel-wise features** within a progressively expanding receptive field, adding more context to the shape description.
 - The detailed sizes of the filters in the convolutional middle layers are explained in Section 3

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTU1NTE5MzU2MF19
+eyJoaXN0b3J5IjpbMTk4ODMwNjMyXX0=
 -->